 According to state law, both spouses may be held accountable for debts acquired during the marriage, regardless of who incurred that debt.
 A prenuptial agreement can set forth how bills will be managed, and include provisions concerning each party’s individual financial obligations.

 Connecticut is an equitable property division state, meaning a court does not have to divide property equally.
 The court must only divide marital assets “fairly” between spouses.
 Without a prenuptial contract, the judge has full discretion on how to divide the property.
-By working with a skilled attorney to execute a prenup, spouses can assert more control in their divorce.
+By working with a skilled attorney in Guilford to execute a prenup agreement, spouses can assert more control in their divorce.

 A prenuptial agreement is not legally binding unless it is deemed valid by the court.
-A prenup is valid only under the following conditions:
+Instead, it is valid only under the following conditions:

-An attorney familiar with prenuptial agreements can ensure that all these requirements have been met to ensure the prenup is seen as a valid contract.
+An attorney familiar with prenuptial agreements in Guilford can ensure that all these requirements have been met to ensure the contract is seen as a valid contract.

 Couples may include various provisions in a prenup.
 Common issues addressed in such a contract include: